ang-zeyu/infisearch/docs/src/getting_started_mdbook.md

 You may nonetheless want to use this plugin if you need InfiSearch's extra features.
 Some examples:
 - you require PDF file support, or JSON file support to link to out-of-domain pages.
 - spelling correction, automatic prefix search, term proximity ranking, etc.
-- you prefer the look of the UI here.

 ## Styling